beyarkay/masters-thesis/src/02_background.md

 or bias $b_j^l$.
 These equations define the change which would decrease the cost function, but they rely on knowing the gradient of the cost function with respect to any weight $w_{jk}^l$ or bias $b_j^l$.
-The calculation of this gradient is done by backpropogation, the subject of the next subsection.
+The calculation of this gradient is done by backpropogation, the subject of the next section.

-Gradient descent can be made more efficient via Stochastic Gradient Descent (SGD, introduced by \citealt{rosenblattPerceptronProbabilisticModel1958}), which batches the data into subsets and only changes the weights and biases based on the average gradient over the observations in each batch.
-Other optimisation algorithms have also been suggested and are commonly used: AdaGrad
+Gradient descent can be made more efficient via Stochastic Gradient Descent (SGD, introduced by \citealt{rosenblattPerceptronProbabilisticModel1958}), which stochastically batches the data into subsets and only changes the weights and biases based on the average gradient over the observations in each batch.
+Other optimisation algorithms have also been suggested and are commonly used:
-\citep{duchiOnlineLearningStochastic2011} is performant on sparse gradients, RMSProp \citep{geoffreyhintonCourseraNeuralNetworks2012} works well in non-stationary settings, and Adam \citep{kingmaAdamMethodStochastic2014}
+AdaGrad \citep{duchiOnlineLearningStochastic2011} is performant on sparse gradients, RMSProp \citep{geoffreyhintonCourseraNeuralNetworks2012} works well in non-stationary settings, and Adam \citep{kingmaAdamMethodStochastic2014}
 provides good performance with little tuning.

 ## Backpropogation